A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Literature review

 \section{Literature review}

 The nonlinear SVM approach presented in \cite{BosGuyVap1992} has been explored in several works, leading to alternative formulations.
 In \cite{Man1998,LeeManWol2000} a kernel-induced decision boundary is derived by considering quadratic and piecewise-linear objective function, resulting in a convex model.
 In \cite{SchSmoWilBar2000} the formulation of \emph{$\nu$-Support Vector Classification} ($\nu$-SVC) is proposed for both linear and nonlinear classifiers.
 This algorithm differs from the classical SVM paradigm of \cite{Vap1995} since it involves a new parameter $\nu$ in the objective function, controlling the number of support vectors.
 In \cite{JayKheCha2007} the \emph{TWin Support Vector Machine} (TWSVM) is designed.
 Contrary to standard SVM, TWSVM determines a pair of nonparallel hyperplanes by solving two small-sized SVM-type problems.
 TWSVM is combined in \cite{Peng2011} with a flexible parametric margin model (\cite{Hao2010}), deriving the \emph{Twin Parametric Margin Support Vector Machine} (TPMSVM).
-Recently, in \cite{BlaPueRod-Chi2020} the classical $\ell_2$-norm problem has been extended to the general case of $\ell_p$-norm with $p>1$, resulting in Second-Order Cone Programming (SOCP, \cite{MagPotBerAll2009}) formulations.
-The problem of feature selection in nonlinear SVM is explored in \cite{Jim-CorMorPin2021}.
-The authors propose a method based on a min-max optimization problem, embedding a trade-off between model complexity and classification accuracy.
+Recently, in \cite{BlaPueRod-Chi2020} the classical $\ell_2$-norm problem has been extended to the general case of $\ell_p$-norm with $p>1$, resulting in a \textit{Second-Order Cone Programming} formulation (SOCP, \cite{MagPotBerAll2009}).
+Within the field of \textit{Double Well Potential} functions (DWP), a kernel-free DWP model for SVM is derived in \cite{GaoFangLuoMed2021} for classifying nonlinearly separable data.
+The problem of feature selection in nonlinear SVM is explored in \cite{Jim-CorMorPin2021}, where a method based on a min-max optimization model is proposed.
+With respect to the extant literature on nonlinear SVM, the first contribution of this work is the extension of the linear SVM variant developed in \cite{LiuPot2009} to the case of nonlinear classifiers.
+The model benefits from such extension since it handles cases of nonlinearly separable data with a low misclassification error.